privateprep/coding-space-website/src/pages/careers.md

     image:
       image: /img/hands_on.jpeg
       alt: Group of three student's working with a circuits.
-    mediaPosition: left
+    mediaPosition: right
     mdContent: >-
-      ### Not Your Typical Coding Class
+      ## Not Your Typical Coding Class

       At The Coding Space, we specialize in providing a safe and inclusive